JeffCohen/workbook/books/law713/appendix/assignments/2-one-small-step.md

   git commit -m "Completed step 1"
   ```

-You now have a _local repository_, and you can continue to make commits
-(code snapshots) so that you can keep a history of your changes.
+You now have a _local repository_ so that you can keep a history of all
+future changes to the code.

 ## STEP 3.
 Create a Remote GitHub Repository

-Now that you have a local Git repository (congratulations!), let's create
-a remote repository as well, so that you will have a place to backup your code
+Let's create a remote repository as well, so that you can backup your code
-and share it with others who can't get to your laptop.
+and share it with others.

 - Login to GitHub.com
 - Click "New Repository"